Banner Health

 For people with tinnitus, the most effective treatment is to eliminate the underlying cause if your doctor can identify it.
 In those cases, treatment will vary based on what’s triggering the problem.
 For example, removing impacted earwax or changing medications may help reduce or eliminate tinnitus.

 If the cause isn’t clear, or if it’s something that can’t be treated, there are several options to try.
-Here are some types of therapy to consider:
+At Banner Health, we offer personalized care, including:

 • Hearing aids or cochlear implants if hearing loss is causing the tinnitus